-Fixing the UX of Covid-19
+Why Is the UX of Covid-19 Services So Bad?

-So, why are most Covid-related user interfaces still lagging so far behind?
+So why are most Covid-related user interfaces still lagging so far behind?

-Things that should be easy - booking a test or vaccine appointment, for instance - are clunky at best and downright infuriating at worst.
+Things that should be easy -- booking a test or vaccine appointment, for instance -- are clunky at best and downright infuriating at worst.
 There has to be a better way.

 The hard truth is that many of the agencies, organizations, and companies caught up in this pandemic regularly struggle to attract top talent.
 Cutting-edge designers, developers, and UX professionals want to work in iterative environments.
 By nature, they want to create change.
 Many of these organizations are stuck in bureaucratic mindsets and structures that resist change.

-Potential Solutions
+Potential solutions

 Covid has exposed this talent gap and the consequences it has for our essential public services.
 But it has also revealed that tech workers want to do work that helps the public good.
 Initiatives like U.S. Digital Response popped up to provide governments and nonprofit organizations pro bono technical expertise.
+Other longstanding organizations like Code for America and the U.S. Digital Corps have been working for years to close the talent gap.
+We will need these efforts to continue if we want to be ready for whatever major crisis comes along next.

 All over the U.S., people have compared finding a testing or vaccination appointment to scoring concert tickets.
 In some places, it felt easier to get a ticket to a Stones concert than it was to land a Covid-19 test.

-Potential Solutions
+Potential solutions

 Good UX talent and skills need to be embedded in our public health organizations.
 They need the resources and funding to develop solutions that can adapt to emergencies.

-A culture of innovation doesn't always have to be driven by competition.
+A culture of innovation does not always have to be driven by competition.
 It can be a deliberate choice driven by the passion of talented professionals who want to create effective solutions for the public good.
 But that choice needs to be backed up by the right incentives and resources to get the job done.

-Possible Solutions
+Possible solutions

 The solution to preparing for the unknown is to create better standards.
 With solid UX principles baked into our public health institutions, all our tools will get better.

 This means regular training and standards that all can agree upon.
 It also means prioritizing and investing in that training and those standards.
-Salesforce can’t be the solution to everything.
+Salesforce cannot be the solution to everything.
 Public health institutions need to use the lessons learned from this experience to think ahead to the tools that will work best in an emergency rather than duct tape what they have to make it work in a pinch.

 How do these companies get away with breaking the most basic rules of usability?

-Possible Solutions
+Possible solutions

-We Can Build On Our UX Strengths
+We Can Build on Our UX Strengths

 Not everything during this pandemic has been a UX disappointment.
 There have been some bright spots.
-Some of these good examples can help guide us toward what we want more of in the future so we're better prepared for the next emergency.
-One of the best things we’ve seen come out of the Covid pandemic is data visualization.
+Some of these good examples can help guide us toward what we want more of in the future so we are better prepared for the next emergency.

 The New York Times has been building its capabilities in this space for years, if not decades, and it showed.
 Its customizable data dashboard (subscription required) helps the average person track and understand numbers like new cases, hospitalizations and deaths.